 Zeller Terminal in black and white.

-The software on Zeller Terminal allows you to enter a payment total and add a surcharge and tip if required.
+Its software allows you to enter a payment total and add a surcharge or tip if required.
 Apart from printing receipts, you can send receipts via SMS or email following each transaction.
 A selection of POS systems can be integrated for more in-depth features at the checkout.

 Another option: accept contactless payments on your phone